-We have recently secured State million to £50 million.
-Since the financial crisis, the 'equity gap' change will therefore help us to better address the current market gap in the venture
+We have recently secured State aid approval from the European Commission to extend our programme, allowing larger funds - an increase in the initial investment round size from £2 million to £5 million - and larger investments - an increase in the maximum investment from £25 million to £50 million.
+Since the financial crisis, the 'equity gap' in the venture capital space has grown, as some investors have withdrawn due to poor returns over the last few years.
+This change will therefore help us to better address the current market gap in the venture capital area.